box/bart/README.md

 Check out http://box.github.com/eng-services/blog/2012/05/03/introducting-diesel-php-dependency-injection/ for a brief description.
 Feel free to tweet at us @BoxEngServices with questions.

 See ```./src/Bart/Diesel.php``` and ```./test/Bart/Diesel_Test.php```

+## Shell and Command

+Replace your uses of `shell_exec` and `exec` with the much safer `Command` class. `Command` will shell escape all your command line arguments as well as your overall command.
+This makes building and running commands much safer.
+Failed commands will raise exceptions.
+Successful command output can be returned as arrays or a single string.
+See usage instructions at http://asheepapart.blogspot.com/2013/05/say-goodbye-to-php-shellexec-and-php.html

 ## Pre-Receive